KushajveerSingh/personal-website/docs/software-engineering/programming-languages/rust/the-rust-programming-language-book.md

 -   Eveyr package can specify a set of imports that should always be added, in a prelude file.
 -   For `std` the prelude contains things like `Option`, `Result`.
 So that you don't have to import them like normal.

-## Crate

--   Collection of Rust source code files.
--   Binary crate - Where the aim is to create an executable.
--   Library crate - Contains code that is intended to be used in other programs and can't be executed on it own.

 ## Statements and Expressions

 -   _Statement_ - Perform an action and do not return a value.